Skip to main content

 Find out more information and additional resources:

-If you need assistance, advice or treatment for pelvic pain or any other sexual or reproductive health issue, please make an appointment with one of our friendly doctors.
+If you would like to discuss the pathway above, or if you need assistance, advice for any other sexual or reproductive health issue, please make an appointment with one of our friendly doctors.

 This content is provided for general information and education purposes only and does not take into account individual circumstances.
 It is not to be relied on in substitution for specific advice from a medical professional and Family Planning Tasmania does not accept responsibility for such use.
 Family Planning Tasmania has taken every effort to ensure that the information is up to date and accurate, however information and knowledge is subject to change.
 Family Planning Tasmania advises that you always consult a medical professional for individual advice.